k8s-cloud-io/preact-graphql/README.md

-preact-graphql
+react-graphql
 --

-preact-graphql is a nodejs library written in typescript.
-It is used to communicate from the client side in a preact environment to a graphql api server.
+react-graphql is a nodejs browser library written in typescript.
+It is used to communicate from the client side in a react environment to a graphql api server.